 Driving organisational transformation in a downturn

-In my article about not taking your foot off the gas, published just as the world returned to some degree of normality in July 2021, I discussed that the pandemic was the forcing function that challenged businesses to adapt and engage in broad organizational transformation using the cloud, and that it should not be seen as a reason to slow down.
+In my article about not taking your foot off the gas, published just as the world returned to some degree of normality in July 2021, I discussed that the pandemic was the forcing function that challenged businesses to adapt and engage in broad organisational transformation using the cloud, and that it should not be seen as a reason to slow down.

 As we enter uncertain times again, with the war in Ukraine dragging on, concerns about increasing interest rates, rising commodity costs, and double-digit inflation, many businesses are hunkering down and slowing down much needed transformation.